Community Events & Programs

 Blessing of the fleet

 The Blessing of the Fleet is an annual event that occurs before the beginning of the commercial fishing season.
 Cordova’s local pastors, of many faiths, come together for a morning ceremony praying for fair winds and following seas.
-Commercial vessels are invited to pass by the hosting vessel , often the USCG Cutter and crew, to have their boats sprinkled with holy water.
-The ceremony is broadcasted over radio so public and fishermen may listen in.
+Commercial vessels are invited to pass by the USCG dock to have their boats sprinkled with holy water.
+The ceremony is broadcasted over VHF so public and fishermen may listen in.
 All are welcome regardless of background or spiritual affiliation.

 We hope to see our vessel owners driving by and taking part in this tradition, celebrating another year of fishing and another year doing what you love.